categories

 Back up Your Images

 Before you begin editing, make sure your images are safely backed up.
 Shooting weddings means capturing some of the most important moments in people’s lives, and losing those photos could be catastrophic for your reputation and career.
-I always write my photos to two memory cards during the day.
+I always write my photos on two memory cards during the day.
 Once I’m back at my computer, I have three copies of each file: my working files, one backup drive, and one stored off-site, which in my case is a cloud backup.

 Cull Your Photos